JuliaPhylo/SNaQ.jl/docs/src/index.md

 # SNaQ

 [SNaQ](https://github.com/JuliaPhylo/SNaQ.jl) is a [Julia](http://julialang.org)
+package as a part of the [JuliaPhylo](https://juliaphylo.github.io/JuliaPhyloWebsite/) software ecosystem.
-package that implements the SNaQ method by [Solís-Lemus & Cécile Ané (2016)](https://doi.org/10.1371/journal.pgen.1005896) to estimate a phylogenetic network from quartet concordance factors.
+ The package implements the SNaQ method by [Solís-Lemus & Cécile Ané (2016)](https://doi.org/10.1371/journal.pgen.1005896) to estimate a phylogenetic network from quartet concordance factors.
 See the [PhyloNetworks](https://github.com/JuliaPhylo/PhyloNetworks.jl)